CuongDuong2710/pumpkin_Somnia/README.md

 ## 🎉 Acknowledgments

 - Somnia blockchain team for the robust infrastructure
-- Halloween spirit for the spooky inspiration
+- Halloween spirit for the spooky inspiration and falling pumpkin concept
+- HTML5 Canvas community for graphics and animation techniques
+- Progressive difficulty design inspired by classic arcade games
 - Open source community for tools and libraries
-- Players who make the leaderboard competitive!
+- Players who survive the pumpkin rain and compete on the leaderboard!

 ---

-**Happy Halloween! 🎃 May your clicks be swift and your scores be high!**
+**Happy Halloween! 🎃 May your reflexes be swift and your scores be legendary!**

-*Built with ❤️ for the Halloween season on Somnia blockchain*
+*Built with ❤️ for the Halloween season - Now with epic falling pumpkin action on Somnia blockchain*